contracamilo/firebase-js/README.md

 this a minimal app with vanilla JS and Firebase.

-Credits to: The Net Ninja, thnak for the knowledge my friend.
+Credits to: The Net Ninja, thanks for the knowledge my friend.